arunmano121/DDQT/docs/readme.rst

 * Visualizing data
 * Creating features in the time and spatial domain
 * Feature reduction using PCA
-* Identifying defects using Mahalanobis distance and Outlier Forest
+* Identifying defects using Mahalanobis distance and Isolation Forest
 * Quantifying results using ROC curves
 * Visualizing outcomes